-Include podcast content about navigating relationships, math, science, and different cultures.
+Include podcast content about SEL, math, science, and diverse cultures.
 Families expressed a desire to learn about new topics from podcast listening.
 Parents often described learning opportunities related to three topics:

-- " Character development and interpersonal relationships.
+- Social-emotional learning and interpersonal relationships.
 Many parents noted how they appreciated the podcast content that taught their children about how to manage emotions, make new friends, and maintain relationships.
-Parents suggested they would appreciate podcast content that focused on character building and interpersonal relationships, including content addressing unique populations, such as autistic children, and specific situations, like undergoing an MRI, to support children's understanding of new experiences. - " Academic learning.
+Parents suggested they would appreciate podcast content that focused on social-emotional learning and interpersonal relationships that included content addressing unique populations, such as autistic children, and specific situations, like undergoing an MRI, to support children's understanding and empathy toward diverse experiences. - " Academic learning.
 Many parents mentioned wanting podcast content that teaches their children about science (e.g., space, nature, geography), how things work, and mathematical skills.
-Many parents also mentioned specific learning topics that children regularly enjoy, such as animals, sports, arts, and games. - " Different cultures.
+Many parents also mentioned specific learning topics that children regularly enjoy, such as animals, sports, arts, and games. - " Diverse cultures.
 Families expressed interest in podcasts focused on languages, holidays, traditions, cuisines, and a wide range of lifestyles.